Azure/AKS-Construction/samples/deploy-stages/README.md

-# BYO Identity
+# Deployment Stages

 It's common in non-sandbox enterprise environments that the deploying team does not have significant privileges in the Azure subscription.
+This causes friction because the AKS Construction Helper assumes that the Deploying User has full permissions in the deploying environment.

-In these circumstances we need to split the AKS environment Deployment into stages, with different teams having the responsibility of running specific deployments depending on their access level.
+In these circumstances we need to split the AKS environment deployment into stages, with different teams having the responsibility of running specific deployments depending on their access level.

 Stage | Purpose | Team | Azure RBAC role
 ----- | ------- | ---- | ---------------